A-Quiles/Live-Preview-Component/README.md

-# Live Template Preview Angular
+# Live Component Preview Angular

 ## Description

-The **Live Template Preview Angular** extension for Visual Studio Code allows real-time preview of Angular components directly in the editor.
+The **Live Component Preview Angular** extension for Visual Studio Code allows real-time preview of Angular components directly in the editor.
 When opening an HTML file that references a SCSS file, the extension compiles the SCSS and displays a preview of the HTML with the applied styles.

 ## Features

-- **Live Preview:** Provides a real-time preview of the Angular component, reflecting changes made in the code.
+- **Live Component:** Provides a real-time preview of the Angular component, reflecting changes made in the code.
 - **SCSS Support:** Compiles SCSS files associated with the HTML and applies the corresponding styles in the preview.
 - **Integration with Bootstrap and Tailwind CSS:** Includes links to the latest versions of Bootstrap and Tailwind CSS from CDNs, allowing their classes to be used in the HTML.
 - **Automatic Updates:** The preview automatically updates when changing the active editor or modifying the current document.